 COVID-19 symptoms are similar to some common illnesses, such as colds and flu, or allergies.

 Feeling tired or fatigued is common during many illnesses, including coronavirus (COVID-19).
 If you are feeling tired and have any of the symptoms above, you should get further advice about testing for coronavirus (COVID-19).

 Why should I get tested?

 Diagnosing coronavirus (COVID-19) early, even when symptoms are mild, helps us to slow the spread of coronavirus (COVID-19).
 Testing helps us track the spread of the virus and keep our families and communities safe.

 Getting tested means that you can take informed action to protect yourself and your loved ones.
-You will be doing your part to protect all Victorians.
+You will be doing your part to protect the community.